 The presiding judge in each judicial district may, if the public interest requires, appoint one or more suitable persons as marriage commissioners.
 The presiding judge shall describe the marriage commissioner's area of jurisdiction in the order of appointment.
 A marriage commissioner may, within that jurisdiction, solemnize marriages in the same manner as a district judge or magistrate judge and may exercise any power, other than the power to issue marriage licenses, necessarily incident to the duties of a marriage commissioner.
 The clerk of court shall issue to the marriage commissioner a certified copy of the order of appointment and send a copy of it to the bureau.

 Requests for copies of case files should be submitted to the records department or clerk of court where the case was filed.
 You may submit your request in person or by mail to the court.
-Only the Anchorage and Fairbanks courts accepts requests by email.
+Anchorage, Fairbanks, and courts in the First Judicial District accept requests by email.
 Email requests for copies are not accepted at other court locations.
 Please use one of the request forms listed below.

 A complete list of Alaska Court System contact information is available on our website.